bandlab/Guide/privacy_policy.md

 b) Right to access: This right allows you to ask us for details of the Information we hold on you, e.g. what Information is being processed and for what reason, what Information is being transferred and to whom, what rights you have etc;

-c) Right to rectification: This right allows you to ask us to correct anything that you think is wrong with the Information we have on file about you;
+c) Right to rectification: This right allows you to ask us to correct anything that you think is wrong with the Information we have about you;

 d) Right to erasure also known as the "right to be forgotten”: This right means you can ask us to delete your Information from our system;